How do you know if you’re on track to meet your business goals?

 Most people are looking at the data – but what data are you looking at? is it visually organized?
 Is it answering the right questions? – Proggio’s Project Portfolio Has All The Right Answers!

-Let’s get familiarized with the various elements you see in front of you on the Portfolio page.
+Let’s get familiarised with the various elements you see in front of you on the Portfolio page.
 From left to right, here are the important things to know:

-Milestone: In the example below, ‘Prototype’ is the first milestone phase in project called ‘First Project’.
-It has an arrow shape which indicates the length/duration of all activities that lead to milestone called ‘Prototype’ within the project plan of First Device.
+Milestone: In the example below, ‘Release v1.01’ is the first milestone phase in that project.
+It has an arrow shape which indicates the length/duration of all activities that lead to milestone called ‘Release v1.01’ within the project plan.

 Today Line: This dotted line shows you a dynamic line of the today line so you can easily know where you stand in each one of the projects within your portfolio.